contagon/handbook/handbook/12-primary.md

 Children with disabilities or other special needs typically complete Primary at the beginning of January in the year they turn 12.
 Some children may not complete Primary on this schedule.
 The bishop and parents work together to decide what is best for each child.

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For more information, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org); see also [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities) in this handbook.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For more information, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability); see also [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities) in this handbook.

 ### 12.5.3 Men Serving in Primary

 The bishopric and Primary presidency should remember the positive influence of worthy men serving in Primary.
-Men may serve as teachers, nursery leaders, music leaders and pianists, and Primary activity leaders.
+Men may serve as teachers, nursery leaders, music leaders and pianists, and Valiant activity leaders.

 ### 12.5.4 Restroom Safety